RickStrahl/BlogPosts/2018-03/Creating-a-generic-Markdown-Page-Handler-in-ASP.NET-Core/CreatingAGenericMarkdownPageHandlerInAspNetCore.md

     app.UseMvc();
 }
 ```

+Note if you are only using Markdown parsing or the tag helper **you don't need any of the routing or MVC bits**.
+Those are required **only if you use the Markdown Page rendering**.

 ### Create a Razor Host Template
 Next we need a Razor template that will host the rendered Markdown.
 This template is the "site chrome" that surrounds a rendered Markdown page.
 Each folder you configure can have its own template, so it's possible to vary the template.
 The template is just a Razor page that receives `MarkdownModel` which includes among other things a `Model.RenderedMarkdown` that you can embed into the page.